affanfals/affanfals.github.io/README.md

 I made a Bot stats & control in main window and add feedmode function.

 If "feedmode" unchecked:
-  - only bots that near to Usercell (radius= 3000) will react & follow the mouse.
+  - only bots that near to Usercell will react & follow the mouse.

 if "feedmode" Checked: